Digit404/ChatGPT-CLI/README.md

 - `/back [number]` or `/b [number]`: Go back in the conversation a certain number of times.
 - `/retry` or `/r`: Generate another response to your last message.
 - `/reset`: Reset the conversation to its initial state.

+## Troubleshooting

+If you encounter any issues during the installation or usage of the ChatGPT CLI, consider the following tips:

+- Make sure you have the required dependencies installed, as mentioned in the installation section.
+- Double-check that you have set the `OPENAI_API_KEY` environment variable correctly.
+- If you're experiencing any errors or unexpected behavior, try updating the OpenAI Python package to the latest version.

+If the problem persists, feel free to open an issue on the [GitHub repository](https://github.com/Digit404/ChatGPT-CLI/issues) for further assistance.